WHAT IS TENS

 TENS works by applying a gentle, battery driven electrical impulse through the nerves that connect to the bladder.
 These gentle impulses interfere with, and therefore settle down, the constant bladder muscle activity which is making you frequently feel like you need to empty your bladder.

 We have known it works for some time, but recent research gives us more details on how much intensity to use, how often, and how to be sure that we have the sticky electrodes in the right place.

 The current research also tells us that we should perhaps think of using TENS more as a first line treatment along with pelvic floor exercise and bladder training.
 These latter 2 interventions have been the first line treatment for many years.
 Traditionally, we used these options first and if not successful, would maybe look at TENS.
-Usually we would talk of using medications from your G.P even before considering TENS.
+Usually we would talk of using medications from your G.P. even before considering TENS.
 We were unsure how often it should be used so tended to go for the “more is best” option which for some people, proved to be a barrier to using the TENS at all.

 HOW SHOULD WE USE TENS

 We have always known that the electrodes could be placed on the sacrum (this is the area at the back of the pelvis below the spine).
-We have also known in more recent years that the electrodes could be placed at the inside of the ankle.
+We have also known in more recent years that the electrodes could be placed at the inside of either ankle.
 This is where a particular nerve is very close to the skin: it is called the “posterior tibial nerve” and it exits the sacrum at the same level as the nerves to the bladder.

 WHY IS ANKLE SUPERIOR?